Vonfry/dotfiles/etc/portage/readme.md

 Or you can edit .git/info/exclude to do the same thing.

 There is a file named `zz-` or `local-*` will be ignored always, it is suggested to be used to save temp changing such as some unmask when install a software.
+The name is recommanded to be named `zz-autounmask`.